To outsiders, it looked like Jerry Kamau was living the dream.

 Now, Allison is putting the analytical and problem-solving skills he learned from engineering to use on One Acre Fund’s innovations and regional expansion teams in Uganda, making important decisions about what new products to offer farmers and where the organization should grow.

 Sometimes careers can progress in unexpected ways, so it’s important to step back from time to time and evaluate whether your goals align with the path you’re on.
+Finding purposeful work and better quality of life are especially important to millennials, who value these things even more than financial benefits when evaluating job offers, according to a recent study from Fidelity Investments.

 Balancing Work and Life